aksommerville/egg2/etc/doc/eggdev-cli.md

 Usage: `eggdev unpack -oDIRECTORY ROM [--verbatim]`

 Extract a ROM file's contents into a new directory.
-`ROM` may also be an executable, a standalone HTML, or a Zip file containing `game.bin`.
+`ROM` may also be an executable or a Zip file containing `game.bin`.

 By default, we will try to convert known resource types to their "portable" form.
 Use `--verbatim` to suppress that and copy resources exactly as they are.